ngnhatmih/Outcast-25/README.md

-Weapons Category UI | can switch between weapons some weapon has delay | below down area Rocket Jump | if a explosion blast player goes flying or jump | Explosions Focus Mode | Hold Right Click and use scope zoom for full accurate shooting | Scope zooming in Vehicle Explosion | on aircaft it is blasted and crashes explode on ground | Game mechanic by default
+Weapons Category UI | can switch between weapons some weapon has delay | below down area Rocket Jump | if a explosion blast player goes flying or jump | Explosions Focus Mode | Hold Right Click and use scope zoom for full accurate shooting | Scope zooming in Overheat Mechanic | When using the overheat covers the weapon category its in and stops being functional for a while Vehicle Explosion | on aircaft it is blasted and crashes explode on ground | Game mechanic by default

 ## Weapons